 We work closely with the occupational therapists (OTs) and physical therapists (PTs) on Seattle Children’s Infant Feeding team.
 Babies who are too sick to nurse at birth may need more time to learn to latch on, suck and feed well.
 Our OTs and PTs will assess your baby’s oral feeding abilities.
 We will work together to help your baby learn how to feed by mouth.

 Who’s on the team?

-- Jennifer Enich, MS, RDN, CDN, IBCLC, supervisor
+- Jennifer Enich, MS, RDN, CDN, IBCLC, Clinical Nutrition and Lactation Manager

 - Allison McCoy, MS, RDN, CDN, IBCLC